 The situation is unfolding day by day and therefore we advise that you seek professional medical advice and keep up to date with information regarding the coronavirus in your area.

-If you are pregnant and have symptoms of COVID-19 or have recently returned from an area of the world with an increased risk of coronavirus transmission, you should phone NHS 111 or if in Scotland, NHS 24 on 111 or call your GP surgery.
+If you are pregnant and have symptoms of COVID-19 or have recently returned from an area of the world with an increased risk of the transmission, you should contact your doctor or OB/GYN.

-If you are pregnant and have been advised to self-isolate, the guidance currently recommends:
+If you are pregnant and have been advised to self-isolate due to contracting the virus, the guidelines recommend:

-- Stay indoors and avoid contact with others for 14 days
+- Stay indoors and avoid contact with others for at least 14 days

 - Delay routine appointments such as growth scans or tests

 - Avoid public areas such as work and health settings